 - Candy Cane was meant to be hung on the Christmas tree

 - It’s easier to hold for the kids

 - To remind kids of the Shepherds that brought gifts to baby Jesus

 To remind kids of the Shepherds that brought gifts to baby Jesus

 Confectioners (people who made candy) bent the candy sticks to represent the shepherd’s crook.
 It eventually became a tradition at the Church to help remind everyone of the Shepherds.

-Coca-Cola began including Santa Claus in their Christmas advertisements in 1920, but it was only in 1931 when the real impact of this move was felt by the whole world.
+Coca-Cola began including Santa Claus in its Christmas advertisements in 1920, but it was only in 1931 that the real impact of this move was felt by the whole world.

 17. What does the color red represent in candy canes?

 - The blood that Jesus shed for us